WTVX: Loss of CBS affiliation and independence

-In October, ABC handed down its decision: it had selected WPBF, which had offered to pay the first-ever fee to affiliate with a network in an industry where networks paid stations.
-The news reverberated with a thud in Fort Pierce, where Morford cited his station's more northerly location as a disadvantage and where the very same officials that just two months prior had stated they had "not even contemplated" life without a network stared independence straight in the face.
+In October, ABC handed down its decision: it had selected WPBF, which had offered to pay the first-ever fee to affiliate with a network.
+Longstanding industry practice called for networks to pay affiliates.
+The news reverberated with a thud in Fort Pierce; Morford cited his station's location as a disadvantage and believed that ABC was more interested in affiliating with a West Palm Beach–area station instead.
+The very same officials that just two months prior had stated they had "not even contemplated" life as an independent stared independence straight in the face.
 Morford declared the 35-person news staff would remain and that the station would reinforce its commitment to local news.
 Morford noted that, while movies and syndicated shows would be on the new lineup, "the world does not need another movie channel".
 Meanwhile, Frank Spain put WTVX on the market in November, trying to gauge its value without a network affiliation; he opted not to take the various offers that ranged from $9 to $24 million—half the $49 million value it had as a CBS affiliate.

-On January 1, 1989, the affiliation switch took effect, as did a program lineup heavy on syndicated shows and news.
-The station's total-day audience fell by two-thirds and its prime time audience by 60 percent without network programming.
-WTVX initially moved its 11 p.m. local newscast to 10 p.m., the first such program in the Palm Beach/Treasure Coast market.
+On January 1, 1989, the affiliation switch took effect, and WTVX relaunched as a general-entertainment independent with a lineup heavy on syndicated shows and news.
+The loss of CBS programming cost the station two-thirds of its total-day audience and 60 percent of its prime time audience.
+WTVX initially moved its late local newscast to 10 p.m., the first such program in the Palm Beach/Treasure Coast market.
 A Maryland real estate developer obtained an option to buy the station, but no deal was ever reached, and WTVX came off the market for a second time.
 However, by April 1990, the station was courting three suitors, and though Frank Spain initially backed out at the eleventh hour of a deal with Krypton Broadcasting, the firm, owned by Elvin Feltner of Singer Island, reached an agreement to spend $8 million to purchase WTVX.
 The purchase was part of a long-term plan to own 12 television stations in Florida.
 The sale was approved in February 1991 and consummated that April.